 Cameras & Equipment

 My "nice" camera is a Rebel T6i that I purchased in May of 2016.
 When I started to sell some photos to friends and at a shop in Liberty I started to save up money toward a nice camera.
 I did my research and decided on the Rebel T6i.
 Since I do use it for some vlogging I wanted to get the view screen that tilted out.
-I bought it at Sam's Club and it came with two lens and a camera bag.
+I bought it at Sam's Club and it came with two lens - a 18-55 mm and a 55-250 mm - and a camera bag.

 Some of the photos you see on my site are taken with the phone that I carry with me each day - a Nexus 6.
 In fact, I will often just take my phone with me when I am going to an event or place that I know I will be taking pictures instead of also taking my point and shoot camera.
 One of the major criteria, but not only criteria, that I used in determining which phone to buy was the quality and features of the camera.